solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `build()`: Add actions to the proposal contract.
 [See build function](../overview/architecture/proposal-functions.md#build-function).
-In this example, we try to upgrade weth gateway on L2.
-Since all the upgrades on L2 can only be done thourgh upgrade executor on L2, we use it to upgrade implementation of Weth gateway on L2.
+This example upgrades weth gateway on L2.
+Since all the upgrades on L2 can only be done thourgh upgrade executor on L2, it is used to upgrade implementation of Weth gateway on L2.
 The actions should be written in solidity code in the order they should be executed.
 Any mutative calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
 The `caller` address that will call actions is passed into `buildModifier`; it is the arbitrum L1 timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build()